luoyi-hi/time-test/README copy.md

 ### 2.4 Loss Function

-For the baselines, we selected six loss functions: MSE, MAE, TILDE-Q, FreDF, TDTAlign, and PSLoss.
+For the baselines, we selected six loss functions, including MSE, MAE, TILDE-Q, FreDF, TDTAlign and PSLoss.
 The implementation for each loss can be found in `./utils/losses.py`.

 **Implementation Details.** All experiments in this study were implemented within the Time-Series-Library framework.
 For all models, the look-back length was consistently set to 96.
-Each dataset's prediction horizons were configured as `{96, 192, 336, 720}`.
+For each dataset, the prediction horizons were configured as `{96, 192, 336, 720}`.
 To maintain fairness, experiments using different loss functions on the same model were conducted with uniform hyperparameters.
-We follow the settings in their original papers for loss functions that require a combination with MSE.
+For loss functions that require combination with MSE, we follow the settings provided in their original papers.
 Specifically, for FreDF, we search over `α ∈ {0.25, 0.5, 0.75, 1}`, and for PS Loss, over `α ∈ {1, 3, 5, 10}`.
-For LagLoss, we search over `α ∈ {0, 0.01, 0.05, 0.1, 0.15, 0.2}`, except for PatchTST, where the range is extended to `{0.3, 0.5, 1}`, and further expanded to `{0.3, 0.4, 0.5}` for the ETTh2 dataset.
+For LagLoss, we search over `α ∈ {0, 0.01, 0.05, 0.1, 0.15, 0.2}`, with the exception of PatchTST, where the range is extended to `{0.3, 0.5, 1}`, and further expanded to `{0.3, 0.4, 0.5}` for the ETTh2 dataset.